YunzhiZhang/vegMonitor/README.md

 7. `directions` is a numerical value which refers to the directions which are considered adjacent for `clumps`.
 Only relevant when `clumps = TRUE`.
 Possibilities are 4 and 8.
 Defaults to 8 if `clumps = TRUE`.

-8. `genLogs` is a boolean which results in logs of training, testing and variable importance to be created and written into `writePath`.
+8. `genLogs` is a boolean which results in logs of results to be created and written into `writePath`.
 Defaults to "TRUE".

 9. `writePath` is a path directory which points the function on where to write the results of the function.
 Defaults to "./output/vegClassification".